jordane95/ASCIIArt/README.md

 # ASCIIArt
-Converting an RGB signboard image to its ASCII encoding within 140 characters.
+Converting an RGB signboard image to its ASCII encoding.

 The whole pipeline is mainly composed of 3 modules, edge detection, ocr and ascii matching.
 For more detail, please read the documentation in each folder.